tomasnor/AutomationTestIqos/README.md

 1. Open URL: https://lt.iqos.com/lt
 2. Confirm your age.
 3. Click link "E. parduotuvė" at main page menu.
-4. Choose option "Visos prekės".
+4. Choose option "IQOS 3 DUO linija".
+5. Choose option "Viso IQOS 3 DUO prekės"
-5. Choose the product you want to add to the cart and click link.
+6. Choose the product you want to add to the cart and click link.
-6. Click button "Į krepšelį".
+7. Click button "Į krepšelį".

 Expected result: The "mini cart" field at the right position of the page appeared.
 It contains text that your product was added to the cart.